schillermann/config.nvim/README.md

 ## Package

-Install package to load automatically when Neovim is launched.
+Install the package to load automatically when Neovim is launched.

 ```sh
 cd ~/.config/nvim
 git submodule add git@github.com:owner/package-name.git pack/github/start/package-name
 ```

-Install package that only need to be loaded as required.
+Install the package that only need to be loaded as required.

 ```sh
 cd ~/.config/nvim